Time-cost-error trade-off relation in thermodynamics: The third law and beyond: Summary and outlook

-It is worth noting that there exists a conceptual analogy between the central relation \eqref{eq:main.res} and the thermodynamic uncertainty relation (TUR) \cite{Barato.2015.PRL,Gingrich.2016.PRL,Horowitz.2017.PRE}.
-For stationary Markov jump processes, the TUR can be expressed in the form of

-where $\overline{\Sigma}$ denotes the entropy production rate and $\varepsilon_\jmath\coloneqq\mvar[\jmath]/\ev{\jmath}^2$ is the relative fluctuation of current $\jmath$.
-The TUR implies that achieving higher precision incurs greater cost.
-Simultaneously, by interpreting $\varepsilon_\jmath$ as the error of current $\jmath$, the inequality \eqref{eq:TUR} can also be regarded as a trade-off relation between time, cost, and error in the context of reducing fluctuations.

 We discuss several future directions for further investigation.
+In this work, we identified the thermokinetic cost relevant to the task of generating separated states, thereby providing a unified framework that encompasses the third law of thermodynamics.
+Notably, this cost inherently includes thermodynamic contributions, which, although theoretically estimable, may be difficult to measure reliably in practical experimental settings.
+A promising direction for future research is to explore whether a more operationally accessible formulation of the third law can be established---one that preserves theoretical integrity while aligning more closely with measurable physical quantities.

+Since this study primarily focused on discrete-variable systems, it is natural to consider the generalization of our results to continuous-variable systems, such as those governed by overdamped or underdamped Langevin dynamics.
+However, a straightforward extension---particularly through coarse-graining the continuous space into a finite number of discrete states---is generally not viable.
+This is because the dynamical activity in continuous systems generally diverges, even after coarse-graining, which renders the trade-off relation \eqref{eq:main.res} trivial.
+In the context of cooling quantum systems to their ground states, efficient protocols may involve continuous measurement and feedback control to reduce the average energy.
+In such cases, the recently developed theoretical framework \cite{Andersson.2022.PRL}, where the joint dynamics of the system and the controller is governed by a quantum Fokker-Planck master equation, can serve as a good starting point.

 While we focused on the observation probability in this study, extending our results to other types of observables would be interesting.
 In nonequilibrium systems, observables play a key role in defining fundamental quantities.
 For example, temperature cannot be unambiguously defined as in thermal equilibrium, and its definition generally involves an energetic observable.
 For noisy molecular oscillators, the degree of synchronization is generally quantified by the order parameter, which is significantly constrained by the energy dissipation \cite{Zhang.2019.NP}.
 Generalizing our findings to other observables may uncover novel limitations of nonequilibrium systems that are not revealed by existing speed limits.
 Additionally, this approach could facilitate the direct study of continuous-variable systems without the need for coarse-graining.

 Due to the analogy between the thermodynamic frameworks of Markov jump processes and chemical reaction networks \cite{Rao.2016.PRX}, it is possible to extend our results to the latter case.
 Note that the time evolution of chemical reactants is given by deterministic rate equations, and the concepts of adiabatic and nonadiabatic entropy production have been well established for complex-balanced networks.
 While the first and second law of thermodynamics have been formulated for both closed and open reaction systems, the third law of thermodynamics remains elusive.
 Our study can provide a resolution for this problem, suggesting that the third law can be discussed in a similar manner.